|Nutritional Guidelines (per serving)|

 Return the casserole to the oven.
 Bake, uncovered, for 10 to 15 minutes longer, until hot and bubbly.
 If desired, sprinkle with paprika before serving.

-Store any leftover casserole in the refrigerator, covered.
-It will be good to enjoy for three to four days and is easily reheated in the microwave or oven.
+- Store any leftover casserole in the refrigerator, covered.
+It will be good to enjoy for 3 to 4 days and is easily reheated in the microwave or oven.
 You can also freeze leftovers in heavy-duty freezer bags or sealed freezer containers.
 Be sure to label these with the contents and the date.
-Frozen leftovers will be at their best quality for two to three months.
+Frozen leftovers will be at their best quality for 2 to 3 months.
 You can reheat the frozen portions in the microwave.

 Modify this recipe in these ways: